llinauer/austro_bird_classifier/README.md

 ## An End-to-end machine learning project using pytorch, fastai and Flask.

 #TLDR

-austro_bird_classifier is a CNN-based classifier that can distinguish the 72 most common bird species found in Austria by image.
+austro_bird_classifier is a CNN-based classifier that can distinguish the 72 most common bird species found in Austria by their image.

 You can test it here: **\<add link to Flask app\>**

-Just upload a picture of a bird you saw in your garden (given that you live in Austria) and it will tell you (most likely) what species that bird belongs to.
+Just upload a picture of a bird you saw in your garden (given that you live in Austria), and it will tell you (most likely) what species that bird belongs to.
 Super simple!

+**\< Add pretty bird test image here \>**

 # The whole story